-The successful integration of students with disabilities in schooling also gives other students a realistic, humane and broad view of the world they live in.
+The successful inclusion of students with disabilities in schools also gives other students a realistic, humane and broad view of the world they live in.

-We also believe that the integration of students with disabilities encourages people to recognise that as a community we have a responsibility towards all people in our community.
+We also believe that the inclusion of students with disabilities, and additional needs encourages people to recognise that we have a responsibility towards all people in our community.

-2. GUIDELINES
+2: GUIDELINES

-The Department of Education and Early Childhood Development (DEECD) provides guidelines for the Program for Students with Disabilities and the school fully implements these.
+The Department of Education and Early Childhood Development (DEECD) provides guidelines for the Program for Students with Disabilities.
+In line with these guidelines and other relevant pieces of legislation such as Disability Discrimination Act 1992 and the Disability Standard of Education 2005, the Program for Students with Disabilities aims to maximise student potential in education and learning, and ensure that students with disabilities are valued and participate in all aspects of school life.

-The Program for Students with Disabilities aims to maximise student potential growth in education and learning, and ensure that students with disabilities are valued and participate in all aspects of school life, consistent with optimal and relevant goals and aspirations.
 There are three specific objectives:

-- 1. Student learning Student potential for growth and development in academic, personal and interpersonal learning, and independence in learning is maximised and is consistent with their goals and aspirations. - 2.
-Student engagement and wellbeing Students are motivated and are able to participate fully in their education and wider school life, consistent with optimal and relevant goals and aspirations. - 3.
-Student pathways and transitions Students successfully transition to, throughout and from school, and the pathways selected maximise their potential for growth and development while they attend school and after they leave school.
+- 1. Student learning Student potential for growth and development in academic, personal and interpersonal learning.
+Their independence in learning is maximised and is consistent with their goals and aspirations. - 2.
+Student engagement and wellbeing Students are motivated and are able to participate fully in their education and wider school life. - 3.
+Student pathways and transitions Students successfully transition to, throughout and from school.
+The pathways selected maximise their potential for growth and development.

-3. IMPLEMENTATION
+3: IMPLEMENTATION

-- 3.1 The Integration Co-ordinator, reporting to the Assistant Principal Teaching and Learning, oversees and administrates Integration in the school.
-They will be responsible for: - Submitting funding applications and requests for resources necessary for effective integration of students - Identifying additional requirements if necessary including: - integration aides - physical access to and around school - transport requirements - o interpreters or note takers; - other support services e.g. visiting teachers - speech therapy - o physiotherapy and occupational therapy - equipment and physical aides - Managing the overall program and day-to-day needs of Integration students. - Liaising with the school community on issues of integration - Increasing awareness of Integration in the school community
+- 3.1 The Disability and Inclusion Leader, reporting to the Assistant Principal Teaching and Learning, oversees and administrates Integration in the school.
+They will be responsible for: - Submitting funding applications and requests for resources necessary for the effective inclusion of students - Identifying additional requirements if necessary including: - o integration aides - o physical access to and around school - o transport requirements - interpreters or note takers; - o other support services e.g. visiting teachers - speech therapy - o physiotherapy and occupational therapy - o equipment and physical aides - Managing the overall program and day-to-day needs of inclusion students. - Liaising with the school community on issues of integration and inclusion. - Increasing awareness of inclusion in the school community.

-- Reviewing the Integration program each year - 3.2.
+- Managing allied health services engaged through the Inclusion Program, such as OT, Speech and Psychologists. - Implementation of individual learning/education plans and their ongoing management. - Organise relevant staff PD in relation to Inclusive education. - Prepare the college for the implementation of Disability and Inclusion Profiles in 2025. - Reviewing the Integration program each year. - Assisting in 6 -7 transition in relation to identifying additional learning needs. - 3.2.
 Each child funded under the Program for Students with Disabilities is additionally supported by a Student Support Group.
-A Student Support Group is a cooperative partnership between the parent/guardian/carer(s), school representatives and professionals to ensure coordinated support for the student's educational needs.
-This is achieved through the development of specific educational goals and a tailored educational program. - 3.3 To enable the fullest possible integration of students with disabilities it is possible that curriculum and assessment methods will need to be modified.
-Each student under the school's Integration program will be assessed individually and curriculum and assessment methods designed in such a way that they provide the child with access to success.
+A Student Support Group is a cooperative partnership between the parent/guardian/carer(s),school representatives and professionals to ensure coordinated support for the student's educational needs.
+This is achieved through the development of individual learning and support plans. - 3.3 To enable the fullest possible inclusion of students with disabilities it is possible that curriculum and assessment methods will need to be modified.
+Each student under the school's inclusion program and with an individual learning plan will have assessment methods designed in such a way that they provide the child with access to success.

-This shall be worked out collaboratively between the Integration Co-ordinator, parent, classroom teachers and Integration aide (if appropriate).
-The Curriculum Co-ordinator will be informed of any significant changes in these areas.
+This shall be worked out collaboratively between the Disability and Inclusion Coordinator, parent, classroom teachers and Integration aide (if appropriate).
+The Curriculum Coordinator will be informed of any significant changes in these areas.

-4. EVALUATION:
+4: EVALUATION: